Helmuth von Moltke the Younger: Preparing for war

 In December 1911, Moltke lectured the General Staff: "All are preparing themselves for the great war, which all sooner or later expect."

 In 1913, Moltke discarded the Germany's sole alternative to the Schlieffen Plan, the Eastern Deployment Plan, which confined hostilities to Russia alone in the event of a Russo-German conflict.
-Thus, by the time of the July Crisis, there was no way for Germany to go to war with Russia without simultaneously opening hostilities against France.
+Thus, under such circumstances, there was no way for Germany to go to war with Russia without simultaneously opening hostilities against France.

 Outbreak of World War I

-Shortly before the outbreak of the First World War and the First Battle of the Marne in September 1914, Moltke was called to the Kaiser who had been told by Karl Max, prince Lichnowsky, that the British Foreign Secretary, Sir Edward Grey, had offered French neutrality under guarantee of Great Britain.
+Shortly before the outbreak of the First World War and the First Battle of the Marne in September 1914, Moltke was called to the Kaiser who had been told by Karl Max, Prince Lichnowsky, that the British Foreign Secretary, Sir Edward Grey, had offered French neutrality under guarantee of Great Britain.
 According to the historian John Keegan, however, the Kaiser believed that Britain would remain neutral if Germany did not attack France.
 Whichever is true, the Kaiser, seeing that a two-front war could be avoided, told Moltke to divert forces from the western to the eastern front against Russia.
 Moltke refused, arguing that such a drastic alteration of a long-planned major mobilization could not be done without throwing the forces into organizational chaos, and the original plan now in motion had to be followed through.
 Years later, General Hermann von Staabs, head of the German railway division, disagreed, in a book detailing a contingency plan that the German army had for such a situation.
 Grey's offer turned out to be a wishful misinterpretation by Lichnowsky and the Kaiser told Moltke to proceed as originally planned.

-Over the course of his term during the war, Motlke was confident about the victory of his forces.
-On 16 August 1914, in the train heading towards Koblenz, Moltke expressed his opinions regarding Battle of Liège and the Austro-Hungarian Army.
+Over the course of his term during the war, Moltke was confident about the victory of his forces.
+On 16 August 1914, in the train heading towards Koblenz, Moltke expressed his opinions regarding the Battle of Liège and the Austro-Hungarian Army.
 He said, "Today the last forts of Liège will be shot to pieces," expressing his confidence in the German victory of the Battle.
 Further, he assessed the Austro-Hungarian Army to be strong enough to fend off the Russians.
-Even Josef von Stürgkh, the military attache onboard with Moltke regarded this as a wishful thought.
+Even Josef von Stürgkh, the military attache onboard with Moltke, regarded this as a wishful thought.

 Moltke's health, already stressed from this argument with his ruler, would break down as a consequence of Germany's subsequent defeat at the first battle of the Marne, and on 14 September 1914 he was succeeded by Erich von Falkenhayn.